There is so much to consider when it comes to running your home.

 - What types of fixtures meet my lighting needs but are going to be energy efficient?

 - Should I install carpet or laminate wood?

 And if that’s not enough, go ahead and put one more thing on the list: When should I replace my heating unit?

 Your heating system shouldn’t require undivided attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.